aingelmo/aingelmo.github.io/_posts/2021-10-10-interesting-imdb-facts.md

 | 10594 | The Exorcist     | 12/26/73       | William Friedkin |  3.92893e+07 |   2.16732e+09 |
 |  9806 | Jaws             | 6/18/75        | Steven Spielberg |  2.83627e+07 |   1.90701e+09 |

-**Avatar**, a movie directed by James Cameron and released in 2007, is the highest grossing movie with more than 2.8 billion dolars in box office.
+**Avatar**, a movie directed by James Cameron and released in 2007, is the highest grossing movie with more than 2.8 billion dollars in box office.
 But this is not the only James Cameron movie in the top 5! _Titanic_, released in 1997, was also directed by him!
 What a guy!

 There are other well-known movies on the list like _Star Wars_ by George Lucas or _Jaws_ by Steven Spielberg.